Light Pipe Design Guide

 To minimize the amount of light loss, designers can use an LED with a narrow viewing angle instead of one with a wide viewing angle to help close the distance between the light pipe and LED where light could escape.
 The wider the gap between the light pipe and the LED, the more room for light to escape before it enters the light pipe and travels to the exit point.

 Light pipes are used in many devices and applications because of their design flexibility.
-However, not all devices are using optimized light pipe design.
+However, not all devices use optimized light pipe design.

 Notice any similarities?